Risersoft/etobench/pages/AppSysDev/appsysdev_publishsaasmatter.md

 ![](/images/NewUser.png)

-## 5. Ensure ProductID should be same as defined in step 2.
+## 5. Ensure ProductID should be same as defined in Produt and Tier.

 ## 6. Can define apps, views and forms in appsframework.com